 REAL ESTATE DEALERS - If you are a real estate dealer, include in self-employment income rent you receive in the course of your trade or business.
 You are a real estate dealer if you are engaged in the business of selling real estate to customers with the purpose of making a profit from those sales.

 HOTELS, APARTMENTS, ETC. - Rents received from the use of or occupancy of hotels, boarding houses, or apartment houses are included in self-employment income IF you provide services to the occupants.
-Services considered provided to the occupants are for the convenience of the occupants and not normally provided with the rental of rooms or space for occupancy only.
+Services considered provided to the occupants are services primarily provided for the convenience of the occupants and not normally provided with the rental of rooms or space for occupancy only.
 Maid service, for example, is a service provided for the convenience of occupants, while heat and light, cleaning of stairways and the collection of trash are not.

 TRAILER PARK OWNERS - Rent received by trailer park owners is rent from real estate activities.
 Owners do not include it in self-employment income unless the services they provide are substantial and for the convenience of tenants.
 Services that are substantial and for the convenience of tenants include supervising and maintaining a recreational hall, operating a laundry facility, and helping tenants buy or sell their trailers.
-Income received by owners providing substantial services is included in self-employment income.
+Owners providing substantial services include the rental income in self-employment income.